 After you have clicked on create event this will appear.

 Since we didn’t have any custom events this list is empty for us.
 You should proceed and click on the create button.

 After that, you should be able to see the configuration for creating new events.

 You should name your event accordingly.

-Our is named thank_you_page.
+We named it thank_you_page.

-The event name, in our case equals page_view.
+The event name, in our case, equals page_view.

 The page location should contain thank-you.